ylhyra/ylhyra_content/not_data/content/reading/video/Villi_Neto/Íslenskar_myndir.md

 – Systir þín er komin í glæpagengi.

-– Halló, ég er Sjonni glæpó.<ref>"Sjonni" is short for "Sigurjón".
+– Halló, ég er Sjonni glæpó.<note>"Sjonni" is short for "Sigurjón".
 "Glæpó" is [[-ó|short]] for "glæpamaður" (criminal).
-These kinds of nicknames were popular in the mid to late 20th century, but are now only seen in a handful of films.</ref> Ég er kominn til þess að ræna ykkur.
+These kinds of nicknames were popular in the mid to late 20th century, but are now only seen in a handful of films.</note> Ég er kominn til þess að ræna ykkur.

 – Ha?